usaid-cs/yesterday-i-learned/random.md

 1. Nixon was the only US president to resign from office.
 1. Martin's speech contains the line: [I have a dream.
 My four little children will one day live in a nation, where they will not be judged by the color of our skin, but by the content of their character.
 I have a dream to be let freedom ring and wind it happen, when we allow freedom ring when we let it ring from every village and every Hamlet, from every state and every city, we will be able to speed up that day, when all of God's children, black men and white men, Jews and Gentiles, Protestants and Catholics, will be able to join hands, and sing in the words of the old Negro spiritual: *"Free at last, Free at last, Thank God almighty we are free at last."*](https://www.youtube.com/watch?v=vnVwvPpdFeY) He died the night after his Mountaintop speech (same video).
 Then JFK's brother Rob told the black people that he was killed, with a poem (same video).
 1. The world's worst beer by bitterness is the [Carbon Smith **FUCKS UP YOUR SHIT** IPA](https://firstwefeast.com/drink/hoppiest-beers-of-all-time/carbon-smith), at 2600 IBUs, presumably brewed to make hipsters shut the FUCK up (speculation).
-1. "No ragrets" actually came from [a movie](https://www.youtube.com/watch?v=_DnKNClu2XM), so it's not funny anymore.
+1. "No ragrets" came from [a movie](https://www.youtube.com/watch?v=_DnKNClu2XM), so it's not funny anymore.
 (We're the Millers, with wrinkly Rachel in it)
 1. Don't buy any phone with a fingerprint scanner on the front, but isn't a home button.
 You'll hate yourself.
 1. If the temperature gradient is large enough, power can be generated from the gradient using the [seeback effect](https://en.wikipedia.org/wiki/Thermoelectric_effect#Seebeck_effect), which does not involve boiling water and turning a turbine.
-1. [TLSvx.y is actually SSLv3.x.](https://blog.cloudflare.com/why-tls-1-3-isnt-in-browsers-yet/) The POODLE attack that downgraded TLS 1.x to SSLv3 was mitigated only by disabling SSLv3, so if TLS 1.0 were to be compromised, shit would go flying.
+1. [TLSvx.y is SSLv3.x.](https://blog.cloudflare.com/why-tls-1-3-isnt-in-browsers-yet/) The POODLE attack that downgraded TLS 1.x to SSLv3 was mitigated only by disabling SSLv3, so if TLS 1.0 were to be compromised, shit would go flying.
 1. Blowing up Alderaan cured all diseases on the planet.
 So [the empire did nothing wrong](https://www.reddit.com/r/EmpireDidNothingWrong/).
 1. Glass is the perfect material for laptop touchpads and palm rests.
 1. When people tell you to "open up your emotions", it means "be open about your feelings as long as you don't actually have any problems".
-1. When it comes to bodybuilding, [TheJosh says that a week is actually 8 days long](https://forum.bodybuilding.com/showthread.php?t=107926751), and a week starts *and* ends on a Sunday.
+1. When it comes to bodybuilding, [TheJosh says that a week is 8 days long](https://forum.bodybuilding.com/showthread.php?t=107926751), and a week starts *and* ends on a Sunday.
 1. "The reason they call it the American Dream is because you have to be asleep to believe it.” - George Carlin
 1. "Geoffrey dollars" are Toys R Us gift cards.
 1. One example of shitty Swedish exports is Absolut vodka.
 1. Person has son in it.
 How aren't the feminists livid right now?
 It should be Perperperperperperper...
 1. HDMI cables with the HDMI logo are 10 cents cheaper to licence than if the logo were omitted.
 1. On 2012-11-07, [you won](http://www.bulletin.uwaterloo.ca/2012/nov/07we.html) what was remembered as a chocolate bar.
-1. [Dolly](https://imgur.com/ZGdQJ5K) actually refers to camera movement along the Z axis (towards/away from the cameraman).
+1. [Dolly](https://imgur.com/ZGdQJ5K) refers to camera movement along the Z axis (towards/away from the cameraman).
 Going from side to side is called Truck left/right.
 1. The [best-selling video game](https://en.wikipedia.org/wiki/List_of_best-selling_video_games) is Tetris.
 Not surprising.
 The second best-selling video game is Minecraft.
 Very surprising.
 1. The queen still sends out "how's it going commonwealth" Christmas greetings every year, [now in full HD](https://www.youtube.com/watch?v=IjTBcqpl2kc).
 In 2017, she talked about how she was doing the same thing six decades ago.
 "I didn't know that anyone had invented the term *platinum* for a 70th wedding anniversary when I was born.
 You won't expect it to be around that long."
 1. There are at least two billionaires named Toby: [Toby](https://en.wikipedia.org/wiki/Toby_Neugebauer), [Toby](https://www.thestar.com/business/tech_news/2017/11/27/shopify-founder-tobi-lutke-is-canadas-newest-billionaire.html)
 1. 110V water kettles boil slower than 220V water kettles, [scientists say](http://www.businessinsider.com/why-americans-dont-use-electric-kettles-stove-top-2015-12).
 1. Kathleen [O'Day](https://en.wikipedia.org/wiki/Kathleen_Wynne) "0-day" Wynne was the first LGBT premier to sell off Hydro One.
-1. The skull in the Pirate Bay's logo is actually the logo from [Home Taping Is Killing Music](https://en.wikipedia.org/wiki/Home_Taping_Is_Killing_Music).
+1. The skull in the Pirate Bay's logo is the same logo from [Home Taping Is Killing Music](https://en.wikipedia.org/wiki/Home_Taping_Is_Killing_Music).
 1. Minute was called the "prime minute", and Second was called the "second minute".
 So that's where the symbols in [`0:50' 23"`](https://images-na.ssl-images-amazon.com/images/I/61YppX03DOL._SY355_.jpg) come from.
 1. [Math](http://math-fail.com/wp-content/uploads/math-not-even-once.png) users don't feel hungry or thirsty.
 The lack of thirst makes their mouths dry up (even faster than if it were simply a saliva issue).
 Then cavities develop and the teeth fall off.
 1. [Jakarta is sinking](https://www.nytimes.com/interactive/2017/12/21/world/asia/jakarta-sinking-climate.html?_r=0).